Matching Sectors

 • Lumada Case Study

-In the manufacturing industry, we used the data analytics environment of the Lumada IoT platform to analyze production operations and address the issue of delayed work compared to the plan.
-Specifically, we visualized the processing status each week on a dashboard by (1) arranging IoT sensors, (2) classifying work using machine learning, and (3) extracting critical data through statistical data analysis.
-This reduced the amount of time wasted when machines were not in operation, and contributed to shortening production lead time.
+In manufacturing operations, to address the challenge of work delays compared with the plan, we used the data analytics environment of the Lumada IoT platform to analyze production processes.
+Specifically, we visualized weekly processing status on a dashboard by (1) deploying IoT sensors, (2) classifying work using machine learning, and (3) extracting critical data through statistical analysis.
+This reduced wasted time when machines were not operating and contributed to shortening production lead times.

-In addition, we are promoting the activities of the Nuclear Digitalized Asset Center (N-DAC), which integrates and aggregates various forms of digital data, such as design data including books, drawings, CAD data, and various attribute information, and point cloud data obtained by measuring the structures of nuclear power plants using a 3D laser scanner, and uses them in design work.
-By enabling the visualization and use of data from design to construction, we aim to improve the productivity of design work and promote work style reform.
-In addition, we are promoting digitalization for preventive maintenance and decommissioning, with the aim of advancing the entire nuclear power business.
+We are also promoting the Nuclear Digitalized Asset Center (N-DAC) initiative, which integrates and consolidates various forms of digital data―such as design data including documents, drawings, CAD data, and various attribute information, as well as point cloud data obtained by measuring structures in nuclear power plants using 3D laser scanners―and applies them to design work.
+By enabling end-to-end visualization and utilization of data from design through on-site operations, we aim to improve design productivity and promote work style reform.
+In addition, we are advancing digitalization with preventive maintenance and even decommissioning in mind, with the goal of enhancing the nuclear business as a whole.

-In addition, for paper-based tasks that require employees to come into the office to stamp and sign documents, we are using cloud services and an internal circulation system to reduce costs by going paperless and enabling approval work to be done from home, thereby contributing to the realization of a flexible way of working.
+Furthermore, for paper-based stamping and signature workflows that previously required employees to be on-site, we are utilizing cloud services and an internal circulation/approval system to reduce costs through paperless operations and enable approvals to be completed remotely.
+This contributes to the realization of flexible workstyles.

 Business Acctivities